 The Bridge School educational program is designed to:

 Two classrooms serve up to fourteen students each school year.
-All students have educational inclusion opportunities within an age-appropriate general education class on the shared North Elementary/Crocker Middle School campus.
+All students have educational inclusion opportunities within an age-appropriate general education class on the shared North Elementary School campus.
 The weekly inclusion schedule is based on the team’s educational priorities for each student for the school year.
-Bridge School students are accompanied by a Bridge School staff member for all inclusion activities at North/Crocker Schools.
+Bridge School students are accompanied by a Bridge School staff member for all inclusion activities at North School.

 The Bridge School’s Education Program is specifically designed for children with severe speech and physical impairments (SSPI).
 Although our students each possess their own uniqueness, they may share certain characteristics as well.
 As with all children, they may vary widely in terms of their characteristics, capabilities and learning needs.